Best mobile broadband coverage - the comprehensive UK guide

 Orange: See EE.

 Three's 3G network (which it claims is the fastest in the UK*) covers more than 98 per cent of the UK population, all of which is HSDPA.
-It begins its 4G rollout in 2013, with 98 per cent UK coverage planned by the end of 2015.
+It begins its 4G rollout in 2014, with 98 per cent UK coverage planned by the end of 2015.
+Sign up here to receive an email from us when Three 4G deals become available.

 T-Mobile: See EE.